Battlefield 2042 to debut on October 22 on consoles and PC

 A big effort

-EA has developers at four studios DICE in Stockholm, DICE LA, Criterion, and EA Gothenburg working on the game.
+EA has developers at four studios working on the game: DICE in Stockholm, DICE LA, Criterion, and EA Gothenburg.

 The experience will include “All-Out Warfare,” with multiplayer modes Conquest and Breakthrough, which feature the largest maps ever for the franchise and for the first time, up to 128 players.
 The maps will have dynamic weather, dangerous environmental hazards, and world events that see tornadoes rip across the map and sandstorms block out the sun.